AvaloniaUI/avalonia-docs/docs/reference/controls/progressbar.md

 ---
+title: ProgressBar
 description: REFERENCE - Built-in Controls
 ---

 import ProgressBarScreenshot from '/img/gitbook-import/assets/progressbar.png';

-# Progress Bar
+# ProgressBar

-The progress bar presents a value as a proportionately filled bar, with the option to show a caption.
+The `ProgressBar` presents a value as a proportionately filled bar, with the option to show a caption.

 ## Useful Properties